percyliang/sempre/TUTORIAL.md

 We allow some RHS elements to be optional, so that we could have typed in `three plus four` or `three plus four?`.  `IdentityFn` simply takes the logical form corresponding to `$Expr` and passes it up.

-Note that some categories are special:

-- $TOKEN (base case): matches any single token.
-- $PHRASE (base case): matches any span of tokens.
-- $ROOT (final output): any Derivation produced for $ROOT spanning the entire utterance is returned as a Derivation for the utterance.

-We also have lemmatized versions of the base cases: the base derivations corresponding to $LEMMA_TOKEN and $LEMMA_PHRASE have denotations which are the the lemmatized versions of the tokens underneath (for example $TOKEN would yield *cows*, while $LEMMA_TOKEN would yield *cow*).
-Stanford CoreNLP is required for lemmatization.

 ## Learning